th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 ### Create th2 environment

-There is prepared configuration for th2 environment for this scenario in [appropriate branch of `th2-net/th2-infra-schema-demo`](https://github.com/th2-net/th2-infra-schema-demo/tree/ver-1.5.4-main_scenario).
+There is a prepared configuration for th2 environment for this scenario in [appropriate branch of `th2-net/th2-infra-schema-demo`](https://github.com/th2-net/th2-infra-schema-demo/tree/ver-1.5.4-main_scenario).
 Copy this branch to the new branch of your `th2-infra-schema`.

-In the new branch edit `infra-mgr-config.yml`: variable `spec.k8s-propagation` should be configured as a rule instead of `off` to automatically apply all dependencies from _`th2-infra-schema`_.
+In the new branch edit `infra-mgr-config.yml`: variable `spec.k8s-propagation` should be configured as a `rule` instead of `off` to automatically apply all dependencies from _`th2-infra-schema`_.
 Commit changes.

 ```yml[infra-mgr-config.yml]